hbwhyte/komodo-crypto/README.md

 * SMA - Simple Moving Average
 * EMA - Exponential Moving Average

-The trailing days must be between 1 and 250, and there must be enough historical daily data.
+The trailing days must be between one and the historical daily data.

 ## Security
 The Komodo API is secured with OAuth2.
 To access secure endpoints you need to exchange your client